 Most of us have had the flu and come out the other side rattled, but OK.
 Like any other disease, the flu evolves.
 Building up immunity to one strain doesn’t mean you’re safe from the many new and changing strains floating around.

-Last year’s vaccine won’t protect you this year
+10. Last year’s flu vaccine won’t protect you this year

-The flu shot changes each year based on this research.
+So, one of the most important things you should know about the flu vaccine is that it changes every year based on this research.
 Which means even if you had your shot last year, you will need one this year, too.

 Ready to get that flu shot?